-The course is developed in order to acquaint the students with systematic compendium of scientific concepts and understandings in area of motivation, as well as the development and implementation of scientific concept of motivation in general and specifically with concept of motivation in learning, gifted, motivation in sports and labor.
+The course is developed in order to acquaint the students with systematic compendium of scientific concepts and understandings in area of motivation, as well as the development and implementation of scientific concept of motivation in general and specifically with concept of motivation in learning, motivation in sports and labor.
 Particular emphasis is put on the implementation of motivational psychology's theoretical cognition in everyday life and professional practice.

-- 1. Explain and differ basic principles of motivational processes influence on behavior and achievement, as well as external and internal influences on motivation. - 2.
+- I. Explain and differ basic principles of motivational processes influence on behavior and achievement, as well as external and internal influences on motivation. - 2.
 Apply the knowledge of the nature of motivation on understanding of its nature and its correlation with other mental processes and human wellbeing. - 3.
 Generalize motivational processes knowledge on special cases and phenomenon in professional work. - 4.
 Estimate abstractly logical relations between motivational and other mental processes. - 5.
 Evaluate research projects and scientific articles in the area of motivation. - 6.
-Create new scientific ideas to verify the relations between motivational processes and activity outcomes.
+Create new scientific ideas to verify the relations between motivational processes and activity outcomes. - 7.
+Apply the motivational techniques in different settings - 8.
+Estimate which motivational approach is appropriate for specific case

 Students collect points for certain activities that are later turned into final grade.
-A student can achieve maximum of 80 points according to following arrangement: 10 points for regular class attendance (70% lectures is minimum requirement) 20 points for group presentation 50 points for mid and end term tests (OR written exam, more than 50% correct answers is needed.
+A student can achieve maximum of 100 points according to following arrangement: 10 points for regular class attendance 90 points for mid term tests (OR written exam, more than 52% correct answers is needed).